 13. Ethan Lively- "You Look So Good in Love"

 With season 20 in full swing, there are undoubtedly more incredible performances to come, but young Ethan Lively really blew us away with George Strait's "You Look So Good In Love."
-An obvious addition to Team Blake, we can't wait to see what Lively does as the competition gets going.
+An obvious addition to Team Blake, we know there are big things in store for this young country singer.

 14. Savanna Chestnut- "Hold Me Now"